piplabs/subnet-worker-client/docs/WCP_SOT.md

 - Idempotent reconstruction ties local state to on-chain truth; minimizes reliance on local DB persistence.
 - Complements the real-time poller so we don’t miss items due to temporary outages.

-### Actor Architecture (Single-Node, No Event Bus)
+### Component Architecture (Single-Node, No Event Bus)

-WCP is composed of a small set of Tokio tasks (actors).
-Each actor owns a clear responsibility and communicates via bounded mpsc channels with typed messages.
+WCP is composed of a small set of Tokio tasks (components).
+Each component owns a clear responsibility and communicates via bounded mpsc channels with typed messages.
 There is no global fan-out event bus; point-to-point channels keep flow explicit and simple on a vertically scaled node.

-Actors (examples):
+Components (examples):
-- Scheduler/Poller → emits ClaimJob
+- Poller → emits ClaimJob
 - Broadcaster (nonce lane, EIP-1559, bumping) ← Commands; → TxSubmitted/TxReplaced
 - Confirmer → TxConfirmed/TxFailed; derives ActivityClaimed/Completed
 - Reconciler → periodic repair from chain; writes RocksDB